rnewstead1/blog/src/posts/running_while_pregnant.md

 I do find it hard to accept the physical loss of control of my body.
 As an athlete I’m used to having fine-grained control of my body through diet and training.
-In pregnancy I can’t control the way it changes grow and my growing belly is a constant reminder of this.
+In pregnancy I can’t control the way it changes and my growing belly is a constant reminder of this.
 Everything feels harder as I’m carrying more weight and my heart and lungs are being squished by the baby.
 I get out of breath very easily!
 However one advantage of being an athlete is that I’m good at listening to my body, and trusting that it knows what it's doing.